 Then distress the raw edges – just grab a thread or two at one time with your fingers.
 Go slowly and carefully so that you do not go too far and pull too much thread off the fabric.

 The dress is now finished and ready to wear!
-You can add a belt, a sash, or maybe embroidery to jazz it up.
+You can add a belt or maybe embroidery to jazz it up.

 Later on, if you decide you want to change it into a smart casual dress, you can simply finish the neckline with bias tape or a facing, because that staystitching line helps the neckline keep its shape.